 Other income, net consists of interest income, foreign currency transactional gains and losses, and other miscellaneous income.
-We reported other income of approximately \$111,000 and \$33,000 for the years ended December 31, 2017 and 2016, respectively.
-This increase is primarily the result of lower realized losses on the maturities of investments during the year ended December 31, 2017 compared to the same period in 2016.
+We reported other income of approximately \$0.2 million and \$0.1 million for the years ended December 31, 2018 and 2017, respectively.
+This increase is primarily the result of higher interest income, partially offset by higher losses on maturities of investments during the year ended December 31, 2018 compared to the same period in 2017.

-We recorded income tax expense of approximately \$0.9 million and \$3.7 million for the years ended December 31, 2017 and 2016, respectively.
-The lower income tax expense for the year ended December 31, 2017 is due to lower income before provision for income taxes, partially offset by a higher effective tax rate when compared to the same period in 2016.
-Our effective tax rate for the year ended December 31, 2017 was 64.2 percent compared to 34.1 percent for the same period in 2016.
-The increase in our effective tax rate is primarily the result of \$0.5 million of tax expense due to a one-time non-cash write-down of net deferred tax assets resulting from the 2017 Act, enacted on December 22, 2017.
-Additional causes for the higher effective tax rate are tax deficiencies associated with the exercise and vesting of certain stock compensation awards, stock compensation expense and U.S. state tax expense, partially offset by favorable provision to return adjustments, a higher domestic production activities deduction and research and development credits.
+We recorded a provision for income tax benefit of approximately \$(0.1) million for the year ended December 31, 2018.
+For the year ended December 31, 2017, we recorded a provision for income tax expense of approximately \$0.9 million.
+Our effective tax rate for the year ended December 31, 2018 was (1.7) percent compared to 64.2 percent for the same period in 2017.
+The decrease in our provision for income taxes and effective tax rate is primarily the result of discrete items related to tax benefits associated with the exercise and sale of employee options and underwriters' warrants during 2018 and \$0.5 million of tax expense recorded during the year ended December 31, 2017 due to a one-time remeasurement of net deferred tax assets resulting from the 2017 Act, enacted on December 22, 2017.
 See Note 11 to the Financial Statements for further information on the financial statement impact of the 2017 Act.